Flag of the European Union EU Clinical Trials Register Help

 End point description

-Percentage of infants with positive humoral response (seroprotective titers as defined for the individual vaccine) will be presented for each IgG antibody titer.
+Percentage of infants with positive humoral response (seroprotective titers as defined for the individual vaccine) was presented for each IgG antibody titer.
 Seroprotective titer based on vaccine tests for PCV-13 vaccine are as follows: 13 Valent anti-pneumococcal antibody panel: ≥ 0.35 µg/ml.
-The data collection is ongoing, and results will be disclosed within 1 year from the SCD.
+AIRI included all infants in the SAFI for whom any serum titers of antibody immune response to vaccinations were available.
+Number analyzed are the number of infants with data available for analysis.

 End point type